Copyright © 2017 by "Tom Tomlinson" " All Rights reserved

 Given the mix of models at our meetings, it is helpful if flyers try to be considerate.
 A few simple 'rules' will help this along and could keep you safe from a clout on the head by a model! :

-1. PLEASE don't stand talking or watching your model in the middle of the hall.
+1. PLEASE PLEASE don't stand talking or watching your model in the middle of the hall.
+You are preventing others from launching (and it tends to be the same culprits most of the time!).
 Just move to the wall area.

 2. WALK SLOWLY.
 You can rip the wing off a lightweight model if you walk past quickly.
 You will also drag it into your wake if it is above or near you.
 If a lightweight model is flying towards you, gently move to the side only as much as you need to, in order to avoid it.
 This is particularly true if it is on a good comp flight, which you might ruin if you move too fast.